Petkeen is reader-supported. When you buy through links on our site, we may earn an affiliate commision. Learn More

 Kristin is passionate about helping pet parents create a fulfilling life with their pets by informing them on the latest scientific research and helping them choose the best products for their pets.
 She currently resides in Tennessee with four dogs, three cats, two fish, and a lizard, though she has dreams of owning chickens one-day!

-- 1. Hepper Pod Cat Lounge Bed – Best Overall
+- 1. Hepper Pod Outdoor Cat Bed – Best Overall

 - 2. Dogzilla Rectangular Outdoor Cat Bed – Best Value

-- 3. K&H Pet Products Outdoor Cat Bed – Premium Choice
+- 3. K&H Pet Products Heated Outdoor Cat Bed – Premium Choice

 - 5. Petmaker Waterproof Outdoor Cat Bed